 HD HomeRun is another app for viewing live TV that works great on SHIELD.
 Once your TV tuner is set up, go to the Google Play store and install the HD HomeRun app.
 In our case, the app found the HD HomeRun Connect TV tuner that we previously installed and we were immediately up and watching live, local TV.

 HD HomeRun and Live Channels are more similar than dissimilar, and which one you choose to use comes down to a matter of taste.
 That said, while I like the visual aspect of HD HomeRun’s channel listing, I prefer Live Channel’s Programming guide.
 In addition to Live Channels and HD HomeRun, there’s also Plex.
 Our advice is to install all three and play around with them.

-TabloTV isn’t new to the world of cutting the cord, but their latest entry into the space, the Tablo Engine makes it a must try device for SHIELD users, as it was redesigned to take advantage of SHIELD’s internal storage and the Hauppauge USB tuner, instead of requiring users to buy dedicated, external storage and the original Tablo tuner.
-Designed to work with USB tuners and HD antennas, the Tablo Engine app easily lets SHIELD users watch and record free, over-the-air HDTV!
+TabloTV isn’t new to the world of cutting the cord, but their latest entry into the space, the Tablo Engine app makes it a must try for SHIELD users, as their interface was redesigned to leverage SHIELD’s internal storage and the Tablo TUNER USB antenna adapter, instead of requiring users to buy dedicated, external storage and the original Tablo OTA DVR hardware.
+By connecting a USB tuner and HD antenna, the Tablo Engine app easily lets SHIELD users watch and record free, over-the-air HDTV!